fahmeen177/HCI_UI/README.md

 # HCI_UI
-Human Computer Interaction / User Interface
+Human Computer Interaction / User Interface.
-This is a repository of HCI and User Interfaces are created using CSS and desigining in Figma! xD
+This is a repository of HCI and User Interfaces are created using CSS and desigining in Figma! lol xD